graviraja/100-Days-of-NLP/applications/generation/image_captioning/README.md

 ![img_cap](../../../assets/images/applications/generation/imgtolatex_attn.png)

 *Note: Because of time constraints, model is trained for 5 epcohs.
 If trained longer the results will be better.*

+## Image to Latex with Beam Search.ipynb

+Added beam search in the decoding process.
+Also added Positional encoding to the input image and learning rate scheduler.